 If responses are not received within 10 days of requesting an interstate criminal history check, an interstate sex offender registry check, and/or an interstate child abuse and neglect registry check and there is no other potentially disqualifying criminal or maltreatment information for the subject, the study can be cleared.
 If an interstate response is received after the study has been cleared, that response will be reviewed and used to make a new determination as necessary.
 Most child care studies are completed within 3 business days.
-If a study is approaching the 45-day time frame and there is active work to seek out information regarding a known high risk/violent offense, staff are instructed to seek out supervisory direction regarding how to proceed b.
-Does the Lead Agency ensure child care staff receive a comprehensive background check when they work in your State but reside in a different State?
+If a study is approaching the 45-day time frame and there is active work to seek out information regarding a known high risk/violent offense, staff are instructed to seek out supervisory direction regarding how to proceed.

-[ ] No. If no, describe the current policy:

-5.7.14 Responses to interstate background check requests

-Lead Agencies must respond as expeditiously as possible to requests for interstate background checks from other States/Territories/Tribes in order to meet the 45-day timeframe.

-a.
-Does your State participate in the National Crime Prevention and Privacy Compact or National Fingerprint File programs?
+Instructed to seek out supervisory direction regarding now to proceed. b.
+Does the Lead Agency ensure child care staff receive a comprehensive background check when they work in your State but reside in a different State? ⊠ Yes. \square No. If no, describe the current policy: Click or tap here to enter text.
+5.7.14 7.14 Responses to interstate background check requests Lead Agencies must respond as expeditiously as possible to requests for interstate backgr checks from other States/Territories/Tribes in order to meet the 45-day timeframe. a.
+Does your State participate in the National Crime Prevention and Privacy Compact or National Fingerprint File programs? ⊠ Yes. □ No.

-- b.
+b.
 Describe how the State/Territory responds to interstate criminal history, Sex Offender Registry, and Child Abuse and Neglect Registry background check requests from another state.
 Other states requesting Minnesota criminal history records must submit the following to the Minnesota Bureau of Criminal Apprehension: 1) a consent form signed by the study subject; 2) payment of the \$15 processing fee; and 3) a self-addressed stamped envelope.
 Most requests are processed in seven to ten business days.
 One fee and form cover both the Minnesota criminal history check and the Minnesota predatory offender registry check.
+The Minnesota criminal history information provided is dependent upon the authority to access the information requested and/or the data authorized for release on the consent form.

-The Minnesota criminal history information provided is dependent upon the authority to access the information requested and/or the data authorized for release on the consent form. - c.
-Does your State/Territory have a law or policy that prevents a response to CCDF interstate background check requests from other States/Territories/Tribes?
+registry check.
+The Minnesota criminal history information provided is dependent upon the authority to access the information requested and/or the data authorized for release on the consent form.
+C. Does your State/Territory have a law or policy that prevents a response to CCDF interstate background check requests from other States/Territories/Tribes? \square Yes.

-[ ] Yes.
 If yes, describe the current policy.

-5.7.15 Consumer education website links to interstate background check processes

-Lead Agencies must include on their consumer education website and the website of local Lead Agencies if the CCDF program is county-run, the policies and procedures related to comprehensive background checks.
-This includes the process by which a child care provider or other State or Territory may submit a background check request.

-Provide the direct URL/website link that contains instructions on how child care providers and other States and Territories should initiate background check requests for prospective and current child care staff members: https://mn.gov/dhs/general-public/backgroundstudies/faqs/child-care-provider-faq/ b.

-Check to certify that the required elements are included on the Lead Agency's consumer and provider education website for each interstate background check component.
+Click or tap here to enter text. ⊠ No. 5.7.15 Consumer education website links to interstate background check processes Lead Agencies must include on their consumer education website and the website of local Lead Agencies if the CCDF program is county-run, the policies and procedures related to comprehensive background checks.
+This includes the process by which a child care provider or other State or Territory may submit a background check request. a.
+Provide the direct URL/website link that contains instructions on how child care providers and other States and Territories should initiate background check requests for prospective and current child care staff members: https://mn.gov/dhs/general-public/background-studies/faqs/child-care-provider-faq/ Check to certify that the required elements are included on the Lead Agency's consumer and provider education website for each interstate background check component.

+b.
 Interstate criminal background check: